Free Initial Assessment

 Slips, Trips and Falls Claims

 No matter how careful you are, accidents can happen.
-However, if you are injured because someone failed in their duty to adequately reduce the risk of injury, our solicitors can help.
-We specialise in compensation claims for slips, trips and falls.
-By holding someone to account, you may also reduce the risk of the same accident happening to another person.
+However, if you are injured because someone failed in their duty to adequately reduce the risk of injury, our personal injury solicitors can help.
+We specialise in compensation claims for slips and trips.
+Proceeding with a personal injury claim may also prevent the accident from reoccurring.

 Call us 0808 304 7471